2021-2022 School Lunch Prices

-Meal Deal must include 3, 4 or 5 different components to complete the Meal Deal.
-If at least 3 proper components are not selected for a complete meal deal, students will be charged a la carte prices.
+Meal Deal must include all 5 different components to complete the Meal Deal.
+If the 5 proper components are not selected for a complete meal deal, students will be charged a la carte prices.
 Students at the Elementary and Intermediate levels can choose the main entree or one of the available alternates to create their meal deal.
 Students at the Middle and High school levels may choose the main entree or one of the available A la Carte items offered to create their meal deal.

-**Continuing for 2020-2021 - USDA regulations make it mandatory that students take a fruit or vegetable serving with their lunch for it to count as a type-A reimbursable meal.
+**Continuing for 2021-2022 - USDA regulations make it mandatory that students take a fruit AND vegetable serving with their lunch for it to count as a type-A reimbursable meal.
 We must enforce these rules.
 If students do not take a fruit or vegetable serving they will be charged at a la carte pricing.

 Meat or meat alternative

 Examples of combined components: Pizza (bread/grain & meat alternate), Chicken Patty Sandwich (bread/grain & meat), Deli Wrap with Chicken or Tuna Salad (bread/grain & meat).

 An example of creating a meal deal: A student may grab a slice of pizza from the pizza line, add a bag of baby carrots, and that makes a complete meal (5 components: 1 bread/grain [crust], 1 meat alternate [cheese], 1 fruit [apple slices], 1 vegetable [baby carrots], and a milk).
 Students must take all 5 components.